 - Student’s stress level and ways of coping with stress.

 - Avoid judging and providing advice.
 Often we are tempted to “fix the problem”.
 It is important to listen, be present and supportive first.
-To respect the student’s own cultural and value system which may defer from yours.
-To remember that listening is a form of support.
-You may let the student know you do not agree but is able to listen and accept him/her for where and who he/she is today.
+Respect the student’s own cultural and value system which may defer from yours.
+Remember that listening is a form of support.
+You may let the student know you do not agree but are able to listen and accept him/her for where and who he/she is today.

 - You may comment on behaviours that are not appropriate or strange.